cockroachdb/docs/cockroachcloud/frequently-asked-questions.md

 The [**CockroachCloud Status** page](https://status.cockroachlabs.cloud) is a publicly available page that displays the current uptime status of the following services:

 - [**{{ site.data.products.db }} Console**](https://cockroachlabs.cloud/clusters): The UI used for signing up for CockroachCloud, cluster creation and management, and user management.
-- **AWS**: The status reported here reflects the health of existing AWS CockroachCloud clusters and the ability to provision new clusters in AWS.
+- **AWS**: The status reported here reflects the health of existing AWS {{ site.data.products.db }} clusters and the ability to provision new clusters in AWS.
-- **GCP**: The status reported here reflects the health of existing GCP CockroachCloud clusters and the ability to provision new clusters in GCP.
+- **GCP**: The status reported here reflects the health of existing GCP {{ site.data.products.db }} clusters and the ability to provision new clusters in GCP.

 ## Cluster troubleshooting